Why Did Zillow Offers Get Shut Down?

 Every red-blooded American is familiar with Zillow, the home buying, selling, renting, leasing, and/or ogling-mansions-for-fun website.
 It can be an extremely helpful resource when looking for a new pad in particular.
 But with the addition of “Zillow offers” — available in 25 U.S. markets including Cincinnati as of late March 2021 — more sellers were asking what exactly is going on with these Zillow instant offers.
 How do they work?
 Can you get a good deal through the program?
 What fees do they charge?
-These were important questions until recently, and we’ll leave answers up for anyone interested in gaining insight into what exactly happened to Zillow Instant Offers.
+These were important questions until recently, and we will be leaving the answers up for anyone interested in gaining insight into what exactly happened to Zillow Instant Offers.

 Update: As of 11/2/21, Zillow Offers has been shut down.
-Discover below some alternatives to what we predicted would be a somewhat un-amazing program.
+Explore alternatives to what we predicted would be a somewhat un-amazing program below.

-Zillow Offers was simply the direct buying arm of the Zillow internet empire.
+Zillow Offers was the Zillow internet empire’s attempt at establishing a direct buying arm to its business.
 If you’re wondering what direct home buying is, the very basic answer is that direct buying is when a company buys your house from you without a realtor or real estate agent.

 But not all direct buyers operate exactly the same.
 On one hand, you have reputable home buyers and those who will pay all of your costs, bring in a third-party title company, and generally make sure you’re apprised throughout the whole process.
 We might call these “all-inclusive home buyers.”
 On the other end of the spectrum, there are outright scammers, many of whom will put up those tacky signs you see on the sides of streets and near highways.